Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Material and Methods

 For each image in the test set, we used LIME and Grad-CAM to find the most important regions used for the predicted class, i.e., regions that support the given prediction.
 We then summarized all those regions in a heatmap to show the most common regions that the model uses for prediction.
 Thus, we have one heatmap per classifier per class per XAI approach.

-Table \ref{table:lime-parameter} presents the parameters used for the LIME explanation.
-Grad-CAM has a single configurable parameter, which is the convolutional layer to be used, and, in our case, we always used the last convolutional layer before the FC layers.
+Table \ref{table:lime-parameter} presents the parameters used in LIME.
+Grad-CAM has a single configurable parameter, which is the convolutional layer to be used, and, in our case, we used the standard approach.

 {

 }